fenglui/painting-landscapes-with-the-body/outline/04-step2-photoshop.md

         ![demo](https://github.com/ellennickles/painting-landscapes-with-the-body/blob/master/images/demo_Adobe.png)

-Heres's an alternative method for changing the colors using the paint bucket tool, but it's not as good at the above.
+(Here's an alternative method for changing the colors using the paint bucket tool, but it's not as good at the above.
 Why?
-Because this version here isdependent on mouse location and continous areas of color.
-Here's a [video](https://www.youtube.com/watch?v=VBFle_SIFEE).
+Because this version here is dependent on mouse location and continous areas of color.
+Here's a [video](https://www.youtube.com/watch?v=VBFle_SIFEE) with all the steps.)

 <br></br>